erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 The following APIs can be used to exchange details of IIAs:

 * **[Interinstitutional Agreements API][iias-api]** is implemented by IIA partner HEIs.
-None of these HEIs is the "master" of the IIA, all HEIs are "equal".
+None of these HEIs is the "host" of the IIA, all HEIs are "equal".
 HEI A can access all IIAs related to HEI A stored on HEI B's servers.
   Each partner uses his own ID for the IIA, so partners will need to manually "bind" their local agreements with their remote counterparts (by storing the remote partners' IIA IDs)